 “For years, warehouse development in Fontana went unchecked, and it’s our most vulnerable communities that have paid the price,” said Bonta.
 “South Fontana residents shouldn’t have to choose between economic opportunity and clean air.
 They deserve both.
 Today’s settlement demonstrates how innovative solutions can be used to address environmental injustices, without hindering development.
 Because when we build, we must build responsibly.

-“Most importantly, the impacts of this settlement are not limited to mitigating the impacts of a single project.
+“Most importantly, the impacts of this settlement are not limit to mitigating the impacts of a single project.
 As a result of our lawsuit, the City of Fontana has adopted the most stringent environmental standards in California for new warehouse projects.
 This ordinance should serve as a model for other local governments across the state to build upon.
 We must ensure that future development does not repeat past mistakes.”

 During a press conference, Bonta praised Mary Ann Ruiz, chair of the Sierra Club San Gorgonio Chapter, and Elizabeth Sena, an activist from Fontana, for their determination in seeking environmental justice.